-With the support of a DCA scholarship, Michael is currently a sophomore at Bowdoin College, where he is double majoring in math and in government & legal studies, with a minor in economics.
+With the support of a DCA scholarship, Michael is currently a junior at Bowdoin College, where he is double majoring in math and in government & legal studies, with a minor in economics.
 Michael finds math a fascinating subject that consistently challenges and rewards him by forcing him to develop new ways of thinking.

 At Bowdoin, Michael plays for the men’s ultimate frisbee team and serves as club president of his Quiz Bowl team, which he started last year.
-He also serves as a regional coordinator for the National History Bee and Bowl, a position that got him invited to staff the International History Olympiad in Berlin this July.
+He also serves as a regional coordinator for the National History Bee and Bowl, a position that got him invited to staff the International History Olympiad in Berlin.
 After working for three weeks, he was able to visit Dresden, Prague, Venice, and Budapest over the span of 12 days, exposing him to an area of the world that he had never seen before.

-2018 Nielsen’s Florist Scholarship Recipient
+2019 Nielsen’s Florist Scholarship Recipient

-With the support of a DCA scholarship, Brielle is currently a freshman at the University of Miami in Florida, where she is double majoring in marine affairs and communications.
+With the support of a DCA scholarship, Brielle is currently a sophomore at the University of Miami in Florida, where she is double majoring in marine affairs and communications.
 Brielle is really enjoying her marine science lab, which includes conducting experiments on the neighboring Virginia Key beach and at the Miami Seaquarium.
 At “The U,” Brielle has joined the crew team and has become involved in the Propeller Club, a student group that is dedicated to the well-being and enhancement of all interests of the maritime community on a national and international basis.